salihmarangoz/capsicum_superellipsoid_detector/README.md

 ## HiWi

 This project is completed under a HiWi job at [Uni-Bonn Humanoid Robotics Lab](https://www.hrl.uni-bonn.de/).
 Meeting notes can be found [here](hiwi).

+## TODO:

+- [ ] simplify readme
+- [ ] add object tracking
+- [ ] optional dependencies as much as possible
+- [ ] fix ros service, maybe add ros messages
+- [ ] update the comments in superellipsoid msgs
+- [ ] decrease the number of published topics if possible